 I am a librarian at the CUNY Graduate Center working with graduate student research methods and electronic theses and dissertations (ETDs).
 I study the intersection of digital humanities and academic librarianship, with an emphasis on scholarly communication, copyright, graduate student research, and digital dissertations.
-My current rsearch includes work on digital scholarly editions and digital archives, librarianship as a feminized profession, and the history of the Dissertation Secretary in graduate studies.
+My current research includes work on digital scholarly editions and digital archives, librarianship as a feminized profession, and digital dissertations.

 I’m a founding co-editor of dh+lib (“where the digital humanities and librarianship meet”), an online publication and collaborative project sponsored by the Association of College & Research Libraries (ACRL).
 We recently produced a special issue, “Digital Humanities in the Library / Of the Library,” including ten original essays contributed by scholars and practitioners from across the field.